 Hannity: Josh Umber Sites

-Free market program: Standard fee: $50/month for an adult, $10 per child; no limit on number of visits; medication is purchased in bulk and sold to the patient at a 90% discount.
+Josh Umber free market program: Standard fee: $50/month for an adult, $10 per child; no limit on number of visits; medication is purchased in bulk and sold to the patient at a 90% discount.

 The map below contains a listing of public addresses and website links to 607 DPC practice locations in 47 states + DC (we still have not located any DPC practices in North Dakota, South Dakota, or Iowa,).
 Website readers should note that these practices met our three part definition of DPC, although they may not always self-describe as DPC.
 Both “Pure” DPC practices and DPC hybrids are included in the mapper, and they are now color coded!
 I’m happy to report that over 70% of the practices in the mapper are known to be pure.